lovehifi/tidal-raudio/README.md

 ------------------
 At times, if you encounter a successful Tidal Connect connection but there is no sound, try restarting.
 The command to restart Tidal Connect is
 > systemctl restart tc

+>
+You may not need to install Docker for this version